 What is Comprehensive Insurance?

 Comprehensive insurance is a broad coverage policy that protects your vehicle from multiple potential risks.
 It not only covers damage from accidents but also extends to other types of losses, such as fire, theft, or natural disasters like floods and storms.
-Additionally, comprehensive insurance includes coverage for third-party liabilities, meaning any damage caused to a third party’s vehicle or property is also covered.

 Comprehensive insurance offers coverage for: